 We’re in the dairy section, on the hunt for banana yogurt because it’s the only one my child will eat.
 The child spinning out a new spell when someone blocks my view.
 The lady’s eyes crinkle with concern.
 She nods at my daughter.
 “Why would you let her dress that way?”
 “Huh?
 Oh.”
 I turn,...
 Continue Reading →

-Lily says my dream girl is a total snob.
-She says Stacey Peaks doesn’t know I exist.
-I disagree.
-I mean, yeah, I might only exist in the way a piece of furniture exists in the corner of a room--something to take up space in the backdrop to Stacey’s life--but hey, I'm there.
-Stacey sits...
+Lily thinks my dream girl is a total snob.
+She says Madison Prewitt doesn’t even know I exist, which is not true.
+Sure, I may only exist in Madison's world the way a piece of furniture exists in a room, albeit one that's been set aside, in the corner, perhaps an old chair with an...
 Continue Reading →

 Love at First Light